algolia/docsearch/docs/src/what-is-docsearch.md

 others.
 That's why we created a way to automatically extract content from tech documentation and make it available to everyone with only a few keystrokes.

-DocSearch itself is made of a crawler and a front-end library.
+DocSearch itself is made of a crawler and a frontend library.
 We run the crawler on our end every 24h to extract content from your website and push it to an Algolia index.
-You'll then have to add the front-end library to your website to redirect all the search requests to this index.
+You'll then have to add the frontend library to your website to redirect all the search requests to this index.

 DocSearch is entirely free and mostly automated.
 The only thing we'll need from